Increase 3 times your chances of landing an offer Register ×

 More recently, though, the development of online testing has allowed for more and more advanced assessments.
 Top consulting firms have been leveraging screening tests that better and better capture the same skillset as case interviews.
 Eventually this is converging on automated case studies.
 We see this very clearly with the addition of the Redrock case to McKinsey’s Solve assessment.

-As these digital cases become closer to the real thing, the line between test and interview blurs.
-Online cases don’t just reduce the number of candidates to interview, but start directly replacing interviews.
+As these digital cases become closer to the real thing, the line between test and case interview blurs.
+Online cases don’t just reduce the number of candidates to case interview, but start directly replacing them.

 Case in point here is BCG’s Casey chatbot.
 Previously, BCG had deployed less advanced online cases and similar tests to weed out some candidates before live case interviews began.
 Now, though, Casey actually replaces one first round case interview.